Absolum1/Abraxas/README.md

 <h1 align="center">Client Password Generator</h1>

-<p align="center">Easy to remember passwords that can be used as a master password, we've made this for our clients but anyone is free to use it.</p>
+<p align="center">Easy to remember passphrase that can be used as a master password, we've made this for our clients but anyone is free to use it.</p>

 <p align="center">Soon to be Abraxas.</p>